 - Agent: may be directly contracted to any higher level

-By identifying with any level above him/her, the agent does not lose pay.
-The FMO distributes the override to all levels below him, and the carrier pays the agent directly.
-Agents choose to work with a variety of agencies because they can obtain training, leads, marketing assistance, office space, administrative assistance, referrals, and other benefits.
-Alternatively, agents can work directly with the carrier and earn the same commission with no additional benefits.
-The services that FMOs provide justify their place in the food chain.
-To earn their override commission, everyone in the distribution chain (GA, MGA, SGA) must deliver services, or agents will leave.
+The agent does not lose pay if he or she identifies with any level above him or her.
+The override is distributed by the FMO to all levels below him, and the carrier pays the agent directly.
+Agents choose to work with different agencies because they can get training, leads, marketing assistance, office space, administrative assistance, referrals, and other perks.
+Agents can also work directly with the carrier and earn the same commission while receiving no additional benefits.
+The services provided by FMOs justify their position in the food chain.
+Everyone in the distribution chain (GA, MGA, SGA) must deliver services in order to earn their override commission, or agents will leave.

-If an agent isn’t getting the care and support he needs, he’ll switch to an FMO where he can get more help expanding his business.
-The majority of independent insurance agents have 5–20 contracts with a variety of insurance companies.
-FMO agents are 1099 independent contractors who sell what they want, for whoever they want (a few or a lot of companies), and when they want, unlike captive or career agents who are employed by a carrier and directed what to market and when to work.
-They may just sell Medicare Advantage plans, or they may also sell life insurance, ACA insurance, annuities, and other products.
-They choose the things they want to market, and the FMO encourages them to do so.
+If an agent isn’t getting the care and support he/she requires, he’ll/she’ll move to an FMO where he/she can get more assistance in growing his business.
+The majority of independent insurance agents work with 5–20 different insurance companies.
+FMO agents are 1099 independent contractors who sell what they want, for whom they want (a few or many companies), and when they want, as opposed to captive or career agents who are employed by a carrier and told what to market and when to work.
+They may only sell Medicare Advantage plans, or they may sell life insurance, ACA insurance, annuities, and other products as well.
+They choose which products to market, and the FMO encourages them to do so.